CodeAtCode/hook-flowchart/README.txt

 === Hook Flowchart ===
-Contributors: mte90
+Contributors: codeat, mte90
 Donate link: http://codeat.it/
-Tags: debug, hook, flowchart
-Requires at least: 4.2
+Tags: debug, hook, flowchart, developer, tool, core Requires at least: 4.2
-Tested up to: 4.2
+Tested up to: 4.4
 Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-See a flowchart of the hooks of the page!
+In every WordPress page there are in action many hooks but what are the relations between them?

 == Description ==

-All the hooks will showed in different flowchart in SVG format that you can download as PNG to study!
+With this plugin is possible generate for every parent hook a flowchart on every page!
+The flowcharts are opened in a new page and generated with JavaScript and for the Firefox users is possible download every flowchart as a PNG.

 In the settings page is possible set the parent hooks to exclude.

-The support for download as PNG not works on WebKit based browser.

 Check the screenshots!

+PS: The support for download as PNG not works on WebKit based browser.

 == Installation ==